jwstegemann/fritz2-docs/Project.md

       * resources
         * index.html

 The `index.html`is just a normal web-page.
-Be sure to include the resulting script-file from your Kotlin/JS-build and to mark an element of your choice with an id, you can later use to mount your fritz2-components to it:
+Be sure to include the resulting script-file from your Kotlin/JS-build.
+Also mark an element of your choice with an id to later mount your fritz2-components to:

 ```html
 <html>